mfa-writing_student-reading_hero_2023-003

 Frame and finish your book

-You’ll get regular feedback during writing workshops and meetings with full-time faculty who believe in meeting one on one—not as part of any requirement, but because personalized attention is how you grow as a writer.
+You’ll get regular feedback during writing workshops and meetings with full-time faculty who believe in meeting one-on-one—not as part of any requirement, but because personalized attention is how you grow as a writer.
 Close reading, editorial guidance, and individualized reading lists all push our writing students toward success.
 We teach you craft as well as how to establish and maintain a serious writing practice.

 Your creative life at CCA and beyond